-You can also choose to have funds withheld from your Social Security payment to pay your plan premium.
+- Sign up to have your plan deduct it from your checking or savings account. - · Charge it to a credit or debit card. - Have your plan bill you each month directly.
+Some plans bill in advance for next month's coverage.
+Send your payment to the plan-not to Medicare.
+Contact your plan for their payment address. - Have funds withheld from your Social Security payment.
 Contact your plan-not Social Security-to ask for this payment option.
 It may take up to 3 months to start.
 In cases where premiums weren't withheld from your Social Security payment until 1 or 2 months after you joined a Medicare drug plan, you'll get a bill for the months your drug plan's premiums weren't withheld.
 You'll need to pay your drug plan's monthly premium directly to your plan for those months.
-Your plan will tell you when your premium payment is set up.
+Your plan will tell you when your premium is set up.

+Note: If you get Extra Help to pay part of your drug coverage premium, Social Security may automatically withhold your share of the monthly premiums.
 If you qualify for Extra Help, it will cover some or all of your drug coverage premiums.

-Social Security may automatically withhold your share of the monthly premiums.
+If you have an employer health plan and your plan pays part of your drug coverage premium, Social Security can't withhold your share of the monthly premiums.